ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 == Software
 <software>
-We used the Quarto publication framework and the R programming language, along with the following third-party packages:

 - #strong[ncdf4];: Handle NetCDF data files
 - #strong[reshape2];: Reshape data for analysis
 - #strong[plotly];: Interactive data visualization